Costinbc/tweet_to_reel/README.md

 - Crop and clean up the tweet image
 - Download video content from the tweet
 - Combine image and video into a 1080x1920 reel using FFmpeg
+- Reels can either have white or blurred backgrounds
 - Generate static tweet images sized for Instagram (1080x1350)
 - Mobile-friendly web interface with download links